 \subsection{Vision Foundation Models}

-Vision foundation models have become vital and prevalent in computer vision, offering unified representations that generalize effectively across a wide spectrum of tasks and domains.
+Vision foundation models have become prevalent in computer vision, offering unified representations that generalize across a wide spectrum of tasks and domains.
 These models are typically trained at scale using self-supervised learning (SSL), which exploit the intrinsic structure of visual data to learn from large, unannotated image corpora.
 Without explicit supervision, SSL-based foundation models can leverage virtually unlimited data sources, yielding robust and semantically rich visual embeddings.
 Recent advances such as DINOv2~\cite{oquab2024dinov2}, MAE~\cite{He2022mae}, and iBOT~\cite{Zhou2022ibot} demonstrate the effectiveness of SSL in learning transferable features that rival or surpass those obtained via supervised pretraining methods like CLIP~\cite{radford2021CLIP} or PaLI~\cite{Dehghani2023pali}.
-Such models have shown strong transferability, enabling a single frozen encoder to perform competitively across diverse downstream tasks without task-specific fine-tuning~\cite{oquab2024dinov2,radford2021CLIP}.
-Nonetheless, the remarkable performance of large-scale vision foundation models often comes at the cost of substantial computational, memory, and energy requirements.
-Addressing these limitations, we present \emph{adaptive vision foundation models} that are capable of achieving state-of-the-art VFM performance with edge devices.
+Such models have shown strong transferability, enabling a single frozen encoder to perform competitively across diverse downstream tasks without task-specific fine-tuning.
+Nonetheless, large-scale vision foundation models often incur substantial computational, memory, and energy costs.
+Addressing these limitations, we present \emph{adaptive vision foundation models} that achieve state-of-the-art VFM performance on edge devices.